ojarsbuddy/bbo/bbo directing messages.md

 🎶🎵🎤 Silver Points! 🎵🎤🎶 Silver Points! 🎤🎶🎵

+🎁🎁🎁 Valentines Day Monday the 14th prizes 🎁🎁🎁

 🐫🐫🐫 Today you play every other pair -- 2 boards per round. 🐫🐫🐫

+🐫🐫🐫 Today you play nine of eleven other pairs -- 2 boards per round. 🐫🐫🐫

 🏃💨💨 To speed play consider Account ➡️ ➡️ Settings ➡️ ➡️ Autoplay singletons. 🏃💨💨

+💻💻💻 If you have an ipad or another apple product, you can adjust the auto-lock setting. 💻💻💻

 ### Retired announcements